chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 Similarly, you can envision yourself relying on armor as you like.
 Do you wear crudely stitched hides for protection?
 Perhaps a fine shirt of mail handed down from your kin?
 Do you hide your face within a visored iron helm?
 How does your armor affect your combat stance and tactics?

 You can lose a weapon, run out of ammo, or see your armor damaged as a result of a failed move.
 This can be represented mechanically through a loss of momentum.
 Or, you might Endure Stress if an item of sentimental value is destroyed.
 Losing access to a weapon also limits your ability to inflict harm (1 harm instead of 2).
 Always start with the fiction.
 What moves does this item allow you to make or avoid?
 What happens when you no longer have it?

-If you have a combat talent asset, your weapon and armor may provide additional benefit through abilities.
-As long as you carry the item, you may use those abilities.

 ### Initiative